IBM/SpectrumScaleAutomation/README.md

 - The storage tiering component [migrate](migrate.sh) performs pre-migration or migration using the mmapplypolicy-command
 - The check component performs checks of a certain component.
 It relies on a check script such as check_spectrumarchive.
 The check_spectrumarchive script can be obtained from this repo: [check_spectrumarchive](https://github.com/nhaustein/check_spectrumarchive).
 - The bulkrecall component [bulkrecall](bulkRecall.sh) performs bulk recalls of files that are stored in a file list.
 The path and file name of the file list is configured within the bulkrecall program
+- The reclaim component [reclaim](eereclaim.sh) performs tape reclamation with IBM Spectrum Archive EE.
+The options for the reclaim command can be provided with the launcher script.

 All components are futher detailed below.